-Meta-owned WhatsApp has brought in a new privacy update to prevent unknown contacts to see a user’s last seen and online status.
-This new feature has been reportedly rolled out for both Android and iOS-enabled devices.
+Meta-owned WhatsApp has brought in a new privacy update to prevent unknown contacts from seeing a user’s last seen and online status.
+This new feature has reportedly been rolled out for both Android and iOS-enabled devices.

 As per a report by WABetaInfo, some third-party apps from Google Play Store on Android and Apple App Store on iOS can access data from the app to log ‘online’ status time and ‘Last Seen’ time.
 WhatsApp has now introduced some safeguards to stop such apps from accessing such data.
 A